ChadBasical/fallout-campaign/content/Game Mechanics/Combat/Attacks.md

 The target has disadvantage on any ability check, skill check, or attack roll that uses Strength or Agility that require two arms.
 This condition can be removed with a doctor’s bag.

 ### Severed Arm/Hand
 The target loses a hand if their Luck score is equal to 6 or higher.
 The target loses an arm if their Luck score is equal to 5 or lower.
-If the target loses their hand: they go into [[shock]], gain two levels of [[bleeding]], and their Agility ability score is reduced by 2.
+If the target loses their hand: they go into [[Shock]], gain two levels of [[Bleeding]], and their Agility ability score is reduced by 2.
 If the target loses their arm: they go into shock, gain four levels of bleeding, and their Agility ability score is reduced by 2 and their Strength ability score is reduced by 2.
 (But can take the [[Adaptive Reflexes]] perk!)

 ### Rattled
-The target becomes [[frightened]] for 3 turns.
+The target becomes [[Frightened]] for 3 turns.

 ### Sliced Jugular
-The target gains four levels of bleeding and gains two at the start of each of their turns until all levels of [[bleeding]] are healed.
+The target gains four levels of bleeding and gains two at the start of each of their turns until all levels of [[Bleeding]] are healed.

 ### Temporary Blindness
 The target becomes blinded for the next hour or until all of their hit points are healed.